-

 A few words about GitHub Actions YAML

-Filter patterns (in branch
+Filter patterns (in branch, path, and tag entries)

 Special characters can be used to filter path, branch, and tag values (similar to “globbing”).

-is used in a GHA to only trigger a workflow when specific files or folders have changed.
+For instance when paths is used in a GHA to only trigger a workflow when specific files or folders have changed.

 The following characters can be used: